-The S waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories There is a fish consumption advisory issued by the Alabama Department of Public Health (ADPH).
+The S waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories There is a fish consumption advisory issued by the Alabama Department of Public Health.
 Macroinvertebrate and Fish Assessments Level IV WMB-I assessment less than "fair".
 21 Fish IBI results (when available) will be used as supplemental data.
-Chlorophyll a Data Growing season mean chlorophyll \underline{a} criterion has been exceeded in two consecutive years or three times during the previous six years.
-22 Toxic Pollutants There is more than one exceedance of a particular toxic pollutant criterion in previous six years.
-Conventional Parameters 23 There is more than a 10% exceedance rate for any given parameter.
-24 Bacteriological Data Non-Coastal Waters: A. A single sample result greater than 235 colonies/100 ml E. coli will require a follow-up geometric mean sampling event.
-The geometric mean E. coli density is greater than 126 colonies/100 ml, or; B. More than 10% of single samples are greater than 235 colonies/100 ml.
-24 Coastal Waters: A. A single sample result greater than 104 colonies/100 ml enterococci will require a follow-up geometric mean sampling event.
-The geometric mean enterococci density is greater than 35 colonies/100 ml, or; B. More than 10% of single samples are greater than 104 colonies/100 ml.
-24
+Chlorophyll a Data Growing season mean chlorophyll $\underline{a}$ criterion has been exceeded in two years during the assessment cycle.
+Toxic Pollutants More than two exceedances of a particular toxic pollutant criterion in previous six years or more than one in a 3-year period.
+Conventional Parameters There is more than a 10% exceedance rate for any given parameter.
+Non-Coastal Waters: A. The geometric mean E. Coli density is greater than 126 colonies/100 ml, or; B. More than 10% of single samples are greater than 235 colonies/100 ml.
+Coastal Waters: A. The geometric mean enterococci density is greater than 35 colonies/100 ml, or; B. More than 10% of single samples are greater than 104 colonies/100 ml.

-21 Applicable to wadeable streams only.
+&lt;sup>21 Applicable to wadeable streams only.
 A potential anthropogenic cause for the degraded condition must be identified using observations made during the sampling events or from information contained in the Department's geographic information system.